The Silver Hedgehog Video Review Of A’diva Speakers And Profile Sub

 In a crowded market place the 2016 the European distributor of Anthony Gallo (NWX Group) saw an opportunity to grow the brand and purchased the whole company from Anthony Gallo.

-Re-positioned simply as Gallo Acoustics, the group continued to manufacture the speakers to Anthony’s exacting specification and honed in on the professional install market.
-As a result speakers can be found installed in everything from universities though to the lobby in BBC television centre.
-Not only that, Gallo speakers can be manufactured in ANY colour!
+Re-positioned simply as Gallo Acoustics, the group continued to manufacture the speakers to Anthony’s exacting specification and homed in on the professional install market.
+As a result, speakers can be found installed in everything from universities though to the lobby in BBC television centre.
+Not only that, but Gallo speakers can also be manufactured in ANY colour!